Best Wedges for High Handicappers and Beginners (Most forgiving wedges)

 When do we use wedges?

-We use wedges from bunkers and for chipping around the green.
-Most golfers end up finding one club they like to hit out of bunkers with, chip greenside with and hit ¾ shots with.
-Personally I like a pitching wedge for greenside chipping, lob wedge from the sand and sand wedge for ¾ approach shots as well as chipping from the rough.
+We use wedges from bunkers and for pitching/chipping around the green.
+Most golfers find one club they like to hit out of bunkers; chip green side with; and hit three-quarter shots with.
+This is a good formula to simplify your game and have a consistent shot for each situation.

 We also use wedges inside 100 yards.
-This is the absolute most important part of golf and most professionals will tell you that if they took over the game for a 24 handicapper inside 100 yards, that 24 handicapper will play off no more than a 12 handicap.
+This is the most important part of golf and most professionals will tell you that if they took over the game for a 24 handicapper inside 100 yards, that 24 handicapper will be a 10 handicapper.
+That's how important the wedge game is!

 Armed with a decent wedge and a LOT of practice, you can significantly SLASH strokes off your score.
-Treat yourself to a nice investment in a wedge and watch how you quickly nip and tuck a stroke from the bunker here, a stroke from a chip there and some more from inside 100 yards here and there.
+Treat yourself to a nice investment in a wedge and watch how you quickly nip tuck shots from around the greens.
+It's remarkable.

 What are the Four Main Wedges?